Sonali Chakravarti Banerjee

-Sonali Chakravarti Banerjee is an Indian academician who is the past vice-chancellor of the University of Calcutta.
+Dr. Sonali Chakravarti Banerjee is an Indian academic who is the Vice Chancellor of Rabindra Bharati University.
+She also served as the Vice Chancellor of University of Calcutta and West Bengal State University.

 Career

 Banerjee completed her Bachelor's studies from Presidency College, Kolkata (as a graduating student of the University of Calcutta), and subsequently, earned her postgraduate and doctoral degrees from the University of Calcutta.

 In August 2017 she was appointed as the vice-chancellor of the University of Calcutta, after the then vice-chancellor Suranjan Das was transferred to Jadavpur University.
 She is the first lady Vice Chancellor of the University of Calcutta.
+She was appointed as the Vice-chancellor of Rabindra Bharati University in August 2025.

 Personal life

 She is a daughter of Bengali poet Nirendranath Chakravarty and freedom fighter Sushama Chakravarti.
 She is married to Alapan Bandyopadhyay, who was the former Chief Secretary to the Government of West Bengal and now serving as the Chief Advisor to the Chief Minister of West Bengal.